 We operate in one business segment which focuses on applying our technology platforms to improve the performance of established and novel medicines.
-We believe we operate in one segment because our business offerings have similar economic and other characteristics, including the nature of products and production processes, types of customers, distribution methods and regulatory environment.
-We are comprehensively managed as one business segment by our Executive Committee, who reports to the Chief Executive Officer, and is our chief operating decision maker.
+We operate in one segment because our business offerings have similar economics and other characteristics, including the nature of products and production processes, types of customers, distribution methods and regulatory environment.
+We are comprehensively managed as one business segment by our Chief Executive Officer and his management team.
 Within our one business segment we have two components, Pulmonary Technology and PEGylation Technology.